ojayWillow/goat-data-analyst/PAIN_POINTS.md

 **Current State**: Blind - no idea when things break

 **Pain Points**:
-- ❌ No error tracking (don't know when users hit errors)
+- âŒ No error tracking (don't know when users hit errors)
-- ❌ No performance monitoring
+- âŒ No performance monitoring
-- ❌ No usage analytics (how many analyses per day?)
+- âŒ No usage analytics (how many analyses per day?)
-- ❌ No uptime monitoring
+- âŒ No uptime monitoring
-- ❌ No alerting when services go down
+- âŒ No alerting when services go down

 **Impact**: **MEDIUM** - Won't know about issues until users complain **Risk**: Long downtime, missed critical bugs